Fleet Management Policy

 4.2.4 Drivers who do not possess a New York State driver’s license must provide University Police with a copy of their driving abstract each semester.
 Individuals holding international driver’s licenses will not be allowed to operate vehicles

-4.2.5 All drivers must enroll in the NYS License Event Notification System (LENS) program and, if driving a passenger van, must have completed the campus approved van safety training program prior to the trip.
+4.2.5 All drivers must enroll in the NYS License Event Notification System (LENS) program.

 4.2.6 All drivers must be at least 20 years of age unless the exception listed in 4.1.8 applies